 Covering 2,500 acres, there's a lot of Richmond Park to see, and you're bound to stumble across some autumn colour whichever corner you visit.
 For maximum photo opportunities though, head to the Isabella Plantation, a 40-acre woodland garden.

 The website offers a month-by-month plant diary, and a handy guide to the autumn colours.
 Acers and the 'sacred bamboo' plant are among the foliage offering fiery orange and blood red shades at this time of year, which reflect beautifully in the three ponds.

 Autumn in the Royal Parks

-Over in Regent's Park, too, the Broad Walk pedestrian path running north-south really comes into its own, the wide, tree-lined avenue becoming a golden tunnel, with a similar effect on Blackheath Avenue in Greenwich Park.
+Over in Regent's Park, the Broad Walk pedestrian path running north-south really comes into its own, the wide, tree-lined avenue becoming a golden tunnel, with a similar effect on Blackheath Avenue in Greenwich Park.
 If you do find yourself in Regent's Park in autumn, the free Frieze Sculpture Park is normally in situ at this time of year.

 Autumn leaves on Chelsea Embankment